araujo88/minimal-api-in-memory-db/README.md

 ### Endpoints

 The endpoints are defined in the `routes.h` file.
+The default port is 8001.

 `GET /` - root with "Hello world" message <br>
 `GET /users` - lists all users in .json format <br>